LinqLover/XmasDecorations/README.md

 	repository: 'github://LinqLover/XmasDecorations:release/packages';
 	load.
  ```
 3. When it's Christmas time, decorations will appear automatically!
-Otherwise, open the XmasDecorations UI from the docking bar and turn them on manually.
+Otherwise, open the XmasDecorations UI from the docking bar menu and turn them on manually.

 Have a lot of fun with Squeak and a merry christmas!

 <img align="right" src="https://github.com/LinqLover/XmasDecorations/blob/master/screenshot.png" />

+## Credits
+All credits information can be viewed by opening the XmasDecorations UI from the docking bar menu.
+Thanks to all contributors!

+## Contribution
+Any kind of contribution, such as issues or pull requests are highly welcome!